-- Students who will successfully complete a course at undergraduate level or above at a Higher Education Provider with a track record of compliance with a valid Student Visa from the summer of 2021 will be able to apply for the route.
+- Students who will successfully complete a course at undergraduate level or above at a Higher Education Provider with a track record of compliance with a valid Student Visa from the summer of 2021 will be able to apply for the graduate immigration route.
 Those who graduate and whose Student Visa expires before the route is introduced will not be eligible.
-This includes students who have already started their courses. - Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years for graduates and postgraduates. - A new visa application will need to be made but the process will be simple.
+This includes students who have already started their courses. - Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years for graduates and postgraduates. - A new visa application will need to be made but the process is simple.
 A sponsor will not be required.
-There will be an application fee and applicants will pay the Immigration Health Surcharge. - Students who have positively completed a degree at undergraduate or postgraduate level in any subject area and who have a valid Student Route Visa will be eligible to apply after the route is launched. - It will be possible to switch from the Graduate visa into the skilled work route, subject to meeting the requirements. - It will not be possible to extend a Post-Study Work Visa beyond the two years.
+There will be an application fee and applicants will pay the Immigration Health Surcharge. - Students who have positively completed a degree at undergraduate or postgraduate level in any subject area and who have a valid Student Route Visa will be eligible to apply. - It will be possible to switch from the Graduate Visa into the skilled work route, subject to meeting the requirements. - · It will not be possible to extend a Graduate Immigration Route Visa beyond the two years.